bytecodealliance/wasmtime-demos/nodejs/README.md

 $ npm install
 ```

 Next you'll need to be sure to execute `node` with experimental flags.
-It's
+It
-recommended to use Node.js 12+ here as well
+requires Node.js 13+ here as well

 ```
-$ node --experimental-modules --loader ./loader.mjs ./run.mjs
+$ node --experimental-wasm-mv --experimental-modules --loader ./loader.mjs ./run.mjs
 ```

+Note that Node.js 13 with the `--experimental-wasm-mv` flag is required to
+enable the multi-value support needed by the polyfill.

 ## How does it work?